This Apple Spice Layer Cake with Caramel Buttercream is a moist three layer cake with a caramel buttercream and caramelized sugar decorations!

 Well, it all started when I decided to be a fabulous citizen and donate blood.
 However, I usually have an issue with my veins.
 You see…they’re not the most cooperative of body parts.
 They don’t like being poked with sharp objects like scissors, knives, or most importantly, needles.
 When I was eight years old and I had to get a CAT scan, they literally had to strap me down to get my vein because they had already stabbed my arm like, 4 times trying to get to the vein.
 I was so not down for that.

 Now though, I’m pretty used to it taking at least three tries and typically more than one person for them to hit my vein.
 So today, when my blood-drawing nurse missed on the first try, it didn’t surprise me.
 So she tried again…and again.
-Third time’s a charm: it finally worked.
+The third time’s a charm: it finally worked.
 Then my blood decided to be a pain in the butt and not flow properly.
-So, on to the other arm they went.
-Suprisingly, she got the needle in the vein on the first try!
+So, on to the other arm, they went.
+Surprisingly, she got the needle in the vein on the first try!
 I was so proud…until she came back to check on me.
 The back was about 1/2 full, and then my blood started to be fussy again and stopped flowing.
 Right.
 Cool.
 I wasn’t happy.
 So, they sent me over to sit on the mat with all the other blood-drawees.

 I sat there for about 30 minutes, nursing my black and blue arms while every person that walked in said “WOAH!
 Two arms!?!?” and I had the tell the story about 10 times.
 Super fun, I know.
 Bet you wish you were me.
-Anyways, now I sitting here writing this with my sore arms and bandages covering them, trying to convince myself that at least I tried to do the right thing.
+Anyway, now I sitting here writing this with my sore arms and bandages covering them, trying to convince myself that at least I tried to do the right thing.
 Jeez, life just has not been on my side today.
 Anyways, enough of my ranting…let’s get onto cake.